jphmrst/PLC/src/plc/fp/Naturals.lagda.md

 and the third line matches the base case by taking `n = 3`.

 Both derivations consist of a signature (written with a colon, `:`), giving a type, and a binding (written with an equal sign, `=`), giving a term of the given type.
-Here we use the dummy name `_`.
+Here we use the underscore `_` as a dummy name.
 The dummy name can be reused, and is convenient for examples.
 Names other than `_` must be used only once in a module.

 Here the type is `2 + 3 ≡ 5` and the term provides _evidence_ for the
 corresponding equation, here written in tabular form as a chain of